 In the midst of marveling at Shohei Ohtani‘s 2021 AL MVP campaign, it was easy to overlook the fact that he nearly set a new single-season franchise record for homers.
 But seriously, he came *that* close to making it happen, which would’ve just added to the ridiculousness of his performance.

 Those 46 dingers came in 639 plate appearances, and I like to point out that over his first three big-league seasons (967 plate appearances), Ohtani slugged 47 homers.
 So, he nearly doubled his career total in the span of one season.
+This number is also a franchise record for designated hitters.
 Not bad.

 While he did step to the plate 47 fewer times in the second half, it would’ve been hard to sustain the pace he was on prior to the All-Star break.
 In advance of the midsummer classic, he slashed .279/.364/.698 with 33 home runs and 70 RBI.
 Following that breather, he slashed .229/.382/.458 with 13 home runs and 30 RBI.
 But still, it didn’t matter because the damage was done.
 Between what he did on the mound and at the plate, he was the easy choice for AL MVP.